Glaciers to the Max

 Mendenhall Glacier: Juneau's drive-up attraction

-Please see this important Mendenhall Glacier Update.
-The Mendenhall Glacier is a tongue of ice stretching 12 miles from the Juneau Icefield to Mendenhall Lake.
+The Mendenhall Glacier is a river of ice stretching 12 miles from the Juneau Icefield to Mendenhall Lake.
 At its widest point, the glacier is more than a half mile wide, with ice 300 to 1,800 feet deep.
 The Mendenhall is one of 38 large and more than 100 smaller valley glaciers in the Juneau Icefield.
 The larger Taku, Eagle, and Herbert Glaciers are also nearby.

 In 1879, naturalist John Muir named it "Auk Glacier" after a local Tlingit Indian village.
 In 1892, the name was changed to honor Thomas C. Mendenhall, superintendent of the U.S. Coast and Geodetic Survey.
 Since the mid-1700s, the glacier has been retreating.
 Before 1765, the face of the glacier reached 2.5 miles farther down the Mendenhall Valley.